 The gross taxable weight is calculated by adding the following:

-- Unloaded weight the vehicle, fully equipped for service.
+- Unloaded weight of the vehicle, fully equipped for service.

 - Unloaded weight of any trailers equipped for service and customarily used in combination with the vehicle.